defold/doc/docs/en/manuals/scene-editing.md

 Free Camera Mode supports **Walking Mode**.

 When enabled:
-- Up/down movement is constrained so navigation behaves more like walking on a ground plane.
+- Up/down movement is constrained to behave more like grounded first-person walking on a ground plane.
 - This is useful when exploring a level and you want consistent “grounded” movement.

 ## Camera settings popup